HappyStinson/rasmusnordling.se/dreams.md

 - Train my musical hearing to be able to more easily play along with songs
 - Perform my original songs at the big stage at Gröna Lund
 - Write a timeless song.
 One that people still listens to and is relevant after two decades i.e. 20 years
-- Produce a music video with Jonas Åkerlund
+- I produce a music video with Jonas Åkerlund
 - Get my success story featured on the wall in JMC Academy's lounge at 69 and 75 Grey Street, Brisbane
-- Perform at the Bluebird Café in Nashville
+- I perform at the Bluebird Café in Nashville
+- I perform at the [Woodford Folk Festival](http://woodfordfolkfestival.com.au/), either solo or in a band
+- I produce an album with Rick Rubin

 ## Family